-LG Optimus L7 2 review - hands-on
+LG Optimus L7 2 review

 The Optimus L7 2 is an update to LG's mid-range Android Optimus L7 smartphone, and is an attempt to address some of the criticisms levelled at the original model.